Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2.6-Economics_of_Polkadot/economics-of-polkadot-slides.md

   - Self-stake as main indicator of skin-in-the-game.
   - Higher commission, ceteris paribus, leaves a validator with more incentives to behave.
 - Various sources of trust: [Nominating and Validator Selection On Polkadot](https://polkadot.network/blog/nominating-and-validator-selection-on-polkadot/)
-- Efficient validator recommendation is on-going research (later more).
+- Efficient validator recommendation is one of my research topics.

 ---